Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 y = random.randint(1,1000)

-out = x * y + 2# witness vector
+z = x * y + 2 # witness vector

-w = np.array([1, out, x, y])
+a = np.array([1, z, x, y])

 # check the equality

-result = C.dot(w) == np.multiply(A.dot(w),B.dot(w))
+result = O.dot(a) == np.multiply(np.matmul(L, a), R.dot(a))

 assert result.all(), "result contains an inequality"

-Multiplication with a constant
+Example 4: Multiplication with a constant

 In all of the examples above, we never multiplied variables by constants.
-That’s why the entries in the r1cs was always 1.
+That’s why the entries in the R1CS was always 1.
 As you may have guessed from the above example, the entry in the matrices is the same value of the constant the variable is multiplied by as the following example will show.

 Let’s work out the solution for

-out = 2x^2 + y
+$$z = 2x^2 + y$$

 Note that when we say “one multiplication per constraint” we mean the multiplication of two variables.
-The following solution is valid, but creates unnecessary rows:
+Muliplication with a constant is not “real” multiplication because it is really repeated addition of the same variable.

-The more optimal solution is as follows
+The more optimal solution is as follows:

 Using the more optimal solution, our witness vector will have the form [1, out, x, y].